asmaras/AndroidAutoUnitAssist/README.md

   Analog inputs.
 Each color has an RC filter to obtain an average value for a coarse detection of what's being displayed
 - audio
   \
   Analog input for a single audio channel.
-It is offset, rectified and filtered to be able to detect of audio is being played
+It is offset, rectified and filtered to be able to detect if audio is being played
 - screen switch selection
   \
   A digital input showing the unit's selection for the screen switch ([idrive] or [unit])